Last updated: April 30, 2026

 Frequently Asked Questions

-Are salon services subject to sales tax in New York?
+Are salon services subject to NY sales tax?

 More New York Business Guides